 - must be written in the supplementary examination period of the student's current semester/year of registration in which the student is left with one subject outstanding to qualify, unless otherwise stipulated in a departmental rule; (Amended w.e.f.
 2015/01) - may, at the discretion of the relevant Executive Dean, be granted for a continuously assessed subject (Amended w.e.f.
-2011/01) - (ii) where a student has obtained a year/semester mark which is 20% or higher than the examination sub-minimum for any subject, and the student attempts and fails the examination in that subject, the student will be eligible for a supplementary examination. - (iii) the year/semester mark that applied to the preceding examination will apply to the supplementary; - the Executive Committee of the Faculty Board concerned may decide to hold an oral instead of a written supplementary examination; - (v) the student's account will be debited with the prescribed fee if the student attempts the supplementary examination.
-Where a supplementary examination is granted following the outcome of a late application for scanning, re-mark or review (Rule GI3(I)(n)(ii) refers), or where a student has not entered timeously in terms of Rule GI3(2)(d), such supplementary examination may only be written in the next consecutive main examination period, and upon payment of: - the prescribed fee plus penalty fee, where an examination question paper/s for the subject in question will in any event be set because of other examination candidates; or - treble the prescribed fee, plus penalty fee, where there are no other examination candidates. - (b) No supplementary examinations are granted for: - (i) portfolios; - continuously assessed subjects, except as provided for in Rule G13(2)(a)(i); (Amended w.e.f.
+2011/01) - if a student fails the supplementary examination, he/she must reregister for the subject and obtain a new year/semester mark. - an application to write the above supplementary examination is required to be submitted to the relevant Faculty Office by the closing dates published in the General Handbook for Students.
+(Amended w.e.f 2020/01) - where a student has obtained a year/semester mark which is 20% or higher than the examination sub-minimum for any subject, and the student attempts and fails the examination in that subject, the student will be eligible for a supplementary examination. - the year/semester mark that applied to the preceding examination will apply to the supplementary; - the Executive Committee of the Faculty Board concerned may decide to hold an oral instead of a written supplementary examination; - (v) the student's account will be debited with the prescribed fee if the student attempts the supplementary examination.
+Where a supplementary examination is granted following the outcome of a late application for scanning, re-mark or review (Rule G13(1)(n)(ii) refers), or where a student has not entered timeously in terms of Rule G13(2)(d), such supplementary examination may only be written in the next consecutive main examination period, and upon payment of: - the prescribed fee plus penalty fee, where an examination question paper/s for the subject in question will in any event be set because of other examination candidates; or - treble the prescribed fee, plus penalty fee, where there are no other examination candidates. - (b) No supplementary examinations are granted for: - (i) portfolios; - continuously assessed subjects, except as provided for in Rule G13(2)(a)(i); (Amended w.e.f.
 2009/01) - (iii) special examinations; and/or - (iv) an already written supplementary examination.
-However, if as a result of failing such a supplementary examination, a student is left for the first time with one outstanding subject towards qualifying, that student will be eligible for an examination in terms of Rule G13(1)(c)(i). - (c) Where a supplementary examination is granted for a subject comprising more than one question paper, it will be in respect of all question papers. - (d) In order to ensure timeous entry for a supplementary examination for which a student may - Become eligible as a result of: - (i) a re-mark application; - (ii) a formal written appeal lodged with the relevant Head of Department regarding a disputed year/semester mark; or the student must enter and pay the prescribed fee by the due date as indicated when examination results are published on the Institution noticeboards.
+However, if as a result of failing such a supplementary examination, a student is left for the first time with one outstanding subject towards qualifying, that student will be eligible for an examination in terms of Rule GI3(I)(c)(i).

+- (c) Where a supplementary examination is granted for a subject comprising more than one question paper, it will be in respect of all question papers. - (d) In order to ensure timeous entry for a supplementary examination for which a student may

+Become eligible as a result of:

+(i) a re-mark application;

+- (ii) a formal written appeal lodged with the relevant Head of Department regarding a disputed year/semester mark; or - (iii) unpublished results, the student must enter and pay the prescribed fee by the due date as indicated when examination results are published on the Institution noticeboards.
 When the outcome of (i), (ii) or (iii) above is known the supplementary examination entry will either be: